Seasonal jobs aren't just reserved for the holiday season. Here's how to decide if one is right for you.

 For this reason, it's best to choose a seasonal job where you already have some rudimentary knowledge.
 If your goal is to learn more about the business, you may have to take it upon yourself to learn as much as you can on the fly.

-Pro: Beats a gap on your resume.
+Pro: Fills a gap on your resume

 If you're facing a period of unemployment, you may think that a seasonal job isn't going to pay you enough to make it worthwhile.
 Is it below your professional level?
 Probably.
 The hard truth is, a gap on your resume raises eyebrows when prospective employers are looking at your work history.
 What did you do for those three months?
 While there are ways to handle a gap in your resume, it may be better to just avoid having one.